agency-quill/agency/documentation/web/dynamic-paper-mod.md

 </svg>
 ```

 Only the text needs to be modified.
-Copy the bulk of the `html` as-is.
+Copy the bulk of the `HTML` as-is.

 ## Classes
 There are a few new classes that have been added to the `agency5.css` style sheet to handle these modules.